keoliva/gifsAgainstHumanity/README.md

 3)Login/SignUp page shows up

 Bonus work:
--Ideas for the UI, including names/types of controllers, bring a visual with everything planned out
+-Do some Parse Reading at this URL: https://parse.com/docs/ios_guide#top/iOS -Ideas for the UI, including names/types of controllers, bring a visual with everything planned out